 The QMB program, administered by state Medicaid agencies in conjunction with the federal Medicare program, stands as a cornerstone of healthcare affordability for low-income Medicare beneficiaries.
 Its primary purpose is to alleviate the financial strain associated with Medicare premiums, deductibles, coinsurance, and copayments.
 By covering these out-of-pocket costs, the QMB program ensures that eligible individuals can access necessary medical care without facing insurmountable financial barriers.

 The program is one of Medicare Savings Programs (MSPs) designed to help people with limited income and resources pay for some or all of their Medicare costs.
-Other MSPs include Specified Low-Income Medicare Beneficiary (SLMB) program, Qualifying Individual (QI) program, and Qualified Disabled and Working Individuals (QDWI) program.
+On top of that, other MSPs include Specified Low-Income Medicare Beneficiary (SLMB) program, Qualifying Individual (QI) program, and Qualified Disabled and Working Individuals (QDWI) program.
 Each program has its own eligibility criteria and provides different levels of assistance.

 Core Benefits: What QMB Covers

 For Mr. Pham, being a QMB unlocks a comprehensive suite of benefits designed to minimize his healthcare expenses.
-These benefits center around covering the costs associated with Medicare Parts A and B. Specifically, the QMB program typically covers:
+These benefits center around covering the costs associated with Medicare Parts A and B Turns out it matters..

 - Medicare Part B Premiums: Part B covers doctor's services, outpatient care, durable medical equipment, and many preventive services.
 The standard Part B premium changes annually.
 The QMB program covers this monthly premium for eligible beneficiaries.